 The island on the east side with a lovely café, playground, soccer field, beaches and more.
 Read all about it here.
 Ward's Island

 The park, however, is a seasonal place that comes alive in May and stays buzzing until later September.
-During the winter months it's eerily quiet and most facilites are closed.
+During the winter months it's eerily quiet and most facilities are closed.

 The group of Toronto Islands is also home to the city centre airport, which is accessible by a short ferry ride and as of July 2015, an underwater pedestrian tunnel.
 Note that it's not the same ferry that leaves from Queens Quey - it's a special, airport-only ferry.